Caramelize your tomatoes to bring out the flavour.

 We particularly like doing it in our Eggs Hilton which is really just a copy of the Florentine dish, only with added chili and fresh green peas or beans.

-And in Eggs Parkinson's disease in which we use broad-beans for their L-dopa content.
-I personally have a tremor which is greatly relieved by this phytochemical.
+And in Eggs Parkinson's disease in which we use broad beans for their L-dopa content.
+I personally have a tremor which is greatly relieved by this phytonutrient.

-In both of these dishes I use only a small amount of tomato but always caralmelize it first.
+In both of these dishes I use only a small amount of tomato but always caramelize it first.

-The lycopenes in tomatoes, especially when cooked give proven protection of the prostate gland from tumours.
+Observational studies show that the lycopenes in tomatoes, especially when cooked give proven protection to the prostate gland from nasty malignant tumours.

 Caramelize your tomatoes and other vegetables for much longer than most folk do; until they look almost burned.